Tahvohck/Planetbase-Mods/README.md

 just for that purpose.
 It will provide you with a nice file dialog to select UMM's configuration file and make a backup before editing it.

+## Utilities
+ - PackFiles.ps1: utility to move output into Output folder
+ - PBModBuildHelper.exe: searches for the first method in a DLL with the [LoaderOptimizationAttribute] and updates spits it out to the console.
+Used in conjunction with PackFiles.ps1 to update a given mod's info.json.

 ## JPFarias
 João Farias was a major contributor to the planetbase modding community back in 2016, writing both the original patcher and a plethora of mods.
 Although their mods were impressive, they used the hacky Redirector